dolfly/geb/CONTRIBUTING.md

 Contributions are always welcome to Geb!
 If you'd like to contribute (and we hope you do) please take a look at the following guidelines and instructions.

+## Contributor License Agreement (CLA)

+To become a committer, you need to sign the [Apache Individual Contributor Agreement (ICLA)](https://www.apache.org/licenses/icla.pdf).
+If you work for a company, your company may need to sign also a [Corporate Contributor License Agreement]([https://www.apache.org/licenses/ccla.pdf](https://www.apache.org/licenses/cla-corporate.pdf).
+For small ad-hoc PRs no contributor license agreement is needed.

 ## Build Environment

 Geb builds with [Gradle](http://www.gradle.org/).